mltooling/project-template/CONTRIBUTING.md

 ## Contributing to the code base

 You are welcome to contribute code in order to fix a bug, to implement a new feature, to propose new documentation, or just to fix a typo.
+Check out [good first issue](https://github.com/mltooling/project-template/labels/good%20first%20issue) and [help wanted](https://github.com/mltooling/project-template/labels/help%20wanted) issues if you want to find open issues to implement.

 - Before writing code, we strongly advise you to search through the exising PRs or issues to make sure that nobody is already working on the same thing.
 If you are unsure, it is always a good idea to open an issue to get some feedback.
 - Should you wish to work on an existing issue that has not yet been claimed, please claim it first by commenting on the GitHub issue that you want to work on and begin work (the maintainers will assign it to your GitHub user as soon as they can).
 This is to prevent duplicated efforts from other contributors on the same issue.